-A brief history of the Cyclorama Building in Toronto
+The history of the long lost Cyclorama building in Toronto

 Searching through the Toronto Archives while writing about Harry Piper's Front St. zoo I noticed an unusually shaped building lurking in the background of many pictures taken near Union Station.
 Several stories tall, almost circular, and windowless, the Cyclorama Building stuck out like a sore thumb at its location on Front Street between York and Simcoe streets.

 With a name like that you'd be forgiven for thinking the place had something to do with bikes — an old-time velodrome perhaps — but in reality the building had more in common with an art gallery than anything with two wheels.

 Built in 1887 and owned by Toronto Art Exhibit Co.
 Ltd., the Cyclorama was the focus of attention even before it was finished.
 Many passing the site wondered about the sixteen-sided building rising from the ground directly in front of Old Union Station.
 On the 12th September that year the first guests payed the 25-cent admission fee and ventured inside.
 Hanging floor-to-ceiling on all sides of the building were giant oil paintings depicting the Battle of Sedan, a decisive conflict in the Franco-Prussian war of the 1870s.

 The paintings were joined to provide a full panorama from the viewing platform in the centre of the room and the perspective was carefully calculated to make it appear as though the viewer was really looking out over the scene.
 Actors played out the roles of soldiers in the foreground, providing sound effects and sometimes smoke to add mood.
 Toronto Illustrated, a promotional booklet for the city printed in 1893, cooed about the "vivid and life-like" image quality of the paintings, the work of Austrian landscape painter August LÃ¶hr.